-According to Chabra, the interim GMAT online exam will help candidates feel safe while meeting upcoming application deadlines and confidently continue with their goals, while also helping business schools globally as they look for relevant ways to evaluate candidates for their admissions process.
+According to Chabra, the interim GMAT online exam will help candidates feel safe while meeting upcoming application deadlines and confidently continue with their goals.
+It will also help business schools globally as they look for relevant ways to evaluate candidates for their admissions process.

-More than 7,000 programmes at approximately 2,300 graduate business schools around the world accept the GMAT as part of the selection criteria.
+More than 7,000 programs at approximately 2,300 graduate business schools around the world accept the GMAT as part of the selection criteria.

-The test is conducted at over 650 test centres in 114 countries.
+The test is conducted at over 650 test centers in 114 countries.
 Over 2 lakh candidates took the test in 2019.